JasonShen-SH/mase/docs/labs/practical2_rs1923.md

     i = 0
     for node in graph.fx_graph.nodes:
         i += 1
-        # if node name is not matched, it won't be tracked
         config = main_config.get(node.name, default)['config']
         name = config.get("name", None)
         if name is not None: